 Nausea and vomiting

 ‘Morning’ sickness is a condition that affects more than half of all pregnant women.
 The symptoms include nausea and vomiting, and loss of appetite.
-Most women don’t just get symptoms in the morning, but experience them throughout the whole day.
+Most women with morning sickness don’t just get symptoms in the morning, but experience them throughout the whole day.

 Morning sickness usually begins around the fourth to sixth week of pregnancy and may settle by week 12, although it can continue for longer or return at around 32 weeks.

 During pregnancy, the breasts become fuller, swollen and tender.
 These changes are similar to those you may have noticed in the few days before your period.
 During pregnancy, the skin around the nipple becomes darker and the veins in the breast become more obvious.